Skip to main content

 U.S. National DNA Database System

-The U.S. national DNA database system allows law enforcement officers around the country to compare forensic evidence to a central repository of DNA information.
-In this way, officers can better determine the identity of a suspect based on biological crime scene evidence.
-This is especially helpful when suspects cross state lines.
+Crime laboratory results for arrestees can be matched against a central repository of DNA information.
+With a simple swab, officers can better determine the identity of a suspect based on biological crime scene evidence.
+DNA typing is especially helpful when suspects cross state lines.

 The following is an overview of the U.S. national DNA database system, including its beginnings and how it's used by law enforcement.